LASIK Evaluation & Surgery

 - Driver – Please arrange to have a driver for the day of your procedure.
 You will be offered Valium prior to surgery and may experience light sensitivity and some watering eye(s) as you leave our office.

 - Prescriptions – You will likely have some medications sent to your pharmacy prior to surgery.
-Please pick these up ahead of time and bring them with to your procedure.
+Please pick these up ahead of time and bring them to your procedure.